noir-lang/noir/docs/docs/developers/getting-started.md

 We are also working on Noir, a domain specific language that can be used to develop ZK-provable programs.
 Scroll down for more details.

 :::tip
 Running out of ideas to build?
-Check our [ETHBogota Hacking Ideas](https://docs.google.com/document/d/1uQ6jOU4LfnkzoaETFbk1EouVD41Dh5j6jjtcCh6tpEU) and [Aztec Grants](https://aztec.network/grants) for inspirations!
+Check our [Grants](https://aztec.network/grants) for inspirations!
 :::

 :::info